devdral/VeryBasic/README.md

 #### The result

-The function `take input` cannot be used in expression; all function calls are statements.
+The function `ask` cannot be used in expression; all function calls are statements.
 Instead its return value will be stored inside the system variable `the result`.
 Note that if you try to access it after statement that did not return anything, it will produce an error.